gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.Domain.md

 > `optional` **is\_shortlink**: `boolean`

-- Shortlink is present or not for the domain
+- Shortlink is present or not for the domain.

 ***

 ### `name`

 > `optional` **name**: `string`

+- Domain name.

 ***